OLIMEX/DIY-LAPTOP/doc/web/hw_assembly.md

 ## Preparation

-First, prepare a workspace with enough room and light to assemble the laptop.
+Prepare a workspace with enough room and light to assemble the laptop.
 Cover the workspace with soft material to prevent scratching the laptop's plastic parts.
-Ideally use a grounded electronics mat.
+Ideally use a grounded electronics mat to protect the sensitive electronic components.
 Read and follow the instructions carefully and do not rush!
 Disassembling the finished unit to fix earlier mistakes is considerably harder than assembling the unit!